Click the links below to view information about activities for this park.

 Hiking: An investment of little more than an hour's time offers a high return as the beauty and diversity of the park are best seen while hiking along its trails.
 Spectacular views of the surrounding countryside and a closer look at the park's vegetation are just a small part of the rewards reaped from a walk in this mountain forest.

-Lost Province Trail: Traveling 0.75 miles along the south-eastern facing slope of Mount Jefferson, the moderate Lost Province Trail explores a virgin oak/chestnut forest, providing views of false Solomon's seal and other understory species.
+Lost Province Trail: The Lost Province Trail branches off of the Rhododendron Trail near Luther Rock.
+Traveling 0.75 miles along the southeast-facing slope of Mount Jefferson, this moderate trail explores a virgin oak/chestnut forest, providing views of False Solomon's seal and other understory species.

-Summit Trail: Beginning at the parking lot, Summit Trail passes through the picnic ground and ascends 0.3 miles to the highest point on Mount Jefferson.
-Nearby overlooks provide panoramic views that make this gentle hike a pleasant excursion.
+Summit Trail: Beginning at the parking lot, this strenuous trail ascends 0.3 miles to the highest point on Mount Jefferson at 4,683 feet.

 Education and Events: Rangers hold regularly scheduled educational and interpretive programs about Mount Jefferson State Natural Area.
 Click the Events link on the Park Menu to the left to search our database of park events.

 To arrange a special exploration of Mount Jefferson State Natural Area for your group or class, contact the park office.
 Mount Jefferson has a rich natural and cultural history, and the area has played an important role in the community.
 By special request, park rangers and/or local historians can guide you through the natural and cultural history of Mount Jefferson.